hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

   End of time span.
   A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
 Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".

+<a name="nested_maven_artifacts"></a>The `maven_artifacts` block supports:

+* `repository` -
+  (Optional)
+  Artifact Registry repository, in the form "https://$REGION-maven.pkg.dev/$PROJECT/$REPOSITORY" Artifact in the workspace specified by path will be uploaded to Artifact Registry with this location as a prefix.

+* `path` -
+  (Optional)
+  Path to an artifact in the build's workspace to be uploaded to Artifact Registry.
+This can be either an absolute path, e.g. /workspace/my-app/target/my-app-1.0.SNAPSHOT.jar or a relative path from /workspace, e.g. my-app/target/my-app-1.0.SNAPSHOT.jar.

+* `artifact_id` -
+  (Optional)
+  Maven artifactId value used when uploading the artifact to Artifact Registry.

+* `group_id` -
+  (Optional)
+  Maven groupId value used when uploading the artifact to Artifact Registry.

+* `version` -
+  (Optional)
+  Maven version value used when uploading the artifact to Artifact Registry.

+<a name="nested_python_packages"></a>The `python_packages` block supports:

+* `repository` -
+  (Optional)
+  Artifact Registry repository, in the form "https://$REGION-python.pkg.dev/$PROJECT/$REPOSITORY" Files in the workspace matching any path pattern will be uploaded to Artifact Registry with this location as a prefix.

+* `paths` -
+  (Optional)
+  Path globs used to match files in the build's workspace.
+For Python/ Twine, this is usually dist/*, and sometimes additionally an .asc file.

+<a name="nested_npm_packages"></a>The `npm_packages` block supports:

+* `repository` -
+  (Optional)
+  Artifact Registry repository, in the form "https://$REGION-npm.pkg.dev/$PROJECT/$REPOSITORY" Npm package in the workspace specified by path will be zipped and uploaded to Artifact Registry with this location as a prefix.

+* `package_path` -
+  (Optional)
+  Path to the package.json. e.g. workspace/path/to/package

 <a name="nested_options"></a>The `options` block supports: